tlahin/roger_skyline_1/README.md

   - sudo is the group we append to the above options.
 In this case, it is sudo, but it can be any other group.

   - username is the name of the user account you want to add to the sudo group.

+  You can also manage permissions by editing file `/etc/sudoers`.

 # Configuring static IP and a Netmask in \30